 New requirements for rental properties were introduced as part of the Government’s Healthy homes standards announced in February 2019.
 The healthy homes standards will apply to new tenancies from 1 July 2021 and to all rental homes from 1 July 2024.

 Regarding insulation, the standards do not require anything more from landlords who have installed insulation to meet the requirements of the 2016 Regulations.
-These remain in force, including the 1 July 2019 deadline.

 The healthy homes insulation standard says that the minimum level of ceiling and underfloor insulation must either comply with the 2008 Building Code, or, where there is existing ceiling insulation, it must have a minimum thickness of 120 mm.